 In addition, if you are not able to anticipate when you have sex and cannot take your pre-sex dose of PrEP at least 2 hours (and preferably closer to 24 hours) before sexual activity, 2-1-1 PrEP may not be right for you.
 People who find it more difficult to plan ahead and take their pre-sex dose at least two hours ahead, or to remember to take a second and third dose afterwards, may instead benefit from daily use.

 Whatever your decision is about PrEP, or PrEP 2-1-1, be sure to ask your healthcare provider.
-If you switch between 2-1-1 and daily PrEP use, you should retest for HIV prior to restarting if you’ve had a period of activity not covered by daily or 2-1-1 PrEP.
+If you switch between 2-1-1 and daily PrEP use, you should retest for HIV prior to restarting if you’ve had a period of sexual activity not covered by daily or 2-1-1 PrEP.

 Want to learn more about PrEP?
 Check out these short videos and other resources.
 You’ll get a quick overview of what PrEP is, how well it works, and how to figure out if it may be right for you.